 At this point, you have probably talked to your family, your boss, and your close friends.
-You have probably lined up a support network of loved ones who can help during chemo when you are not feeling well enough to do your daily chores and run your own errands.
-These are very good things to have as you begin your chemotherapy treatment.
+You have probably lined up a support network of loved ones who can help during chemotherapy (chemo) when you are not feeling well enough to do your daily chores and run your own errands.
+These are very good things to have as you begin your chemo treatment.

 It may help to think ahead to what you want to tell people who are outside your close social circle.
 You may have telltale signs that reveal to others that you are undergoing chemo.
 For instance, you may have hair loss or extreme fatigue.
 It's good to know what you want to say so you can handle questions people may have.
 Some people don't mind telling acquaintances.
 Others wish to keep the whole matter private.
 Of course, how you handle it is up to you.
 But it's good to think it over, so you are prepared for whatever may come up.